Jason-Wuuuu/Firstrade-Portfolio-Analyzer/README.md

 ## Visualizations and Example Output

-The notebook includes a range of interactive visualizations and tables, offering:
+The notebook provides interactive visualizations and tables including:

-- Portfolio composition and market value distribution
+- Portfolio composition and value distribution
 - Sector allocation analysis
-- Performance comparison against the S&P 500 index
+- Performance vs S&P 500
-- Interactive features: zooming, panning, and data point hover-over details
+- Interactive features (zoom, pan, hover details)
-- Customizable date ranges for in-depth analysis
+- Customizable date ranges
-- Sector-wise breakdown with detailed stock information on hover
+- Sector breakdown with stock details on hover

+These are compiled into an HTML report for easy viewing of portfolio performance and composition.

+### Example HTML Output

+To view an example HTML report:

+1. Check the `reports/` directory for files named `portfolio_report_YYYY-MM-DD.html`
+2. Open [this example report](reports/portfolio_report_2023-12-19.html) in your web browser

 ### Sample Visualizations: